ClaireAgaba/maidmatch/README.md

 # MaidMatch

 A mobile application connecting homeowners with trusted household help.
-Built with React Native, Node.js, and MongoDB.
+Built with React Native, Node.js, and Postgres.

 ## Features